radionets-project/radionets/README.md

 ## Usage

+For each tasks executables are intstalled to your `PATH`.
+Each of them take `toml` configuration files as input, to manage data paths and options.
+Simulated data is saved in `hdf5`, trained models are saved as `pickle` files.

+* `radionets_simulate <...>`
+  This script is used to simulate radio interferometric datasets for the training of deep learning models.
+* `radionets_training <...>`
+  This script is used to train a model on events with known truth values for the target variable, usually monte carlo simulations.
+* `radionets_evaluation <...>`
+  This script is used to evaluate the performance of the trained deep learning models.
+* `radionets_reconstruction <...>`
+  This script is used to reconstruct radio interferometric data using a trained deep learning model.

 ## Structure of the Repository

 ### dl_framework

-The used deep learning framework is based in [pytorch](https://pytorch.org/) and [fastai](https://www.fast.ai/).
+The used deep learning framework is based on [pytorch](https://pytorch.org/) and [fastai](https://www.fast.ai/).
-'''
-explain structure, idea and functionality
-'''

-Framework used to create and train neural networks.
-Most of it can be found in [Practical Deep Learning for Coders, v3](https://course.fast.ai/index.html).
-Check it out for more information including a nice tutorial about deep learning.
+An introduction to neural networks and an overview of the use of fastai to train deep learning models can be found in [Practical Deep Learning for Coders, v3](https://course.fast.ai/index.html) and [fastbook](https://github.com/fastai/fastbook).

+### dl_training

+Functions for handling the different training options.

 ### simulations

-'''
-At the end one simulation block with all kind of sources: MNIST and Gaussian sources, which are split into point, pointlike and extended

-overview of settings and possibilities details and example images in simulations directory example to run the code
-'''

 Functions to simulate and illustrate radio interferometric observations.

-* Define antenna arrays
-* Calculate baselines
-* Simulate (uv)-coverages
-* Create (uv)-masks
-* Illustrate uv-coverages and baselines for different observations

-### mnist_cnn

-Feasibility study to test analysis strategies with convolutional neural networks.

-* Reconstruct handwritten digits from their sampled Fourier spectrum
-* Simulated VLBA observations used for sampling
-* Simple CNN model for reconstruction and retransformation

-All analysis steps can be run using the Makefile inside the mnist_cnn directory.
-The different steps for an example analysis are:
-1. mnist_fft: rescale and create the Fourier transformation of the mnist images
-2. mnist_samp: sample the Fourier space with simulated (uv)-coverages
-3. calc_normalization: calculate normalization factors to normalize train and valid dataset
-4. cnn_training: train the convolutional neural network, many options are available here
+At the moment simulations based on the MNIST dataset and simulations of Gaussian sources are possible.

-### Evaluation
+### evaluation

 '''
 evaluate training process with different approaches